 Hunting for Turing Machines at the Wolfram Science Summer School

-December 20, 2012 — Paul-Jean Letourneau, Senior Data Scientist, Wolfram Research
+December 20, 2012 — Paul-Jean Letourneau, Lead Computational Biology Developer, Algorithms R&D

 This year is the 100th birthday of Alan Turing, so at the 2012 Wolfram Science Summer School we decided to turn a group of 40 unassuming nerds into ferocious hunters.
 No, we didn’t teach our geeks to take down big game.
 These are laptop warriors.
 And their prey?
 Turing machines!